-The Transformation Society collaborated in the coordination of a thought-leadership group for the World Federation of Associations of Teacher Education (WFATE) in April 2016.
+The Transformation Society collaborated in the coordination of a thought-leadership group for the World Federation of Associations for Teacher Education (WFATE) in Barcelona, April 2016.
 We conducted leadership training in an intercultural environment that integrated university research, professional training, and personal development for attendees from 40 different countries.
 This biannual conference brings together a significant network of teacher educators with representatives from North America, Europe, Asia and Australia.
-The next WFATE conference will be held in Melbourne, Australia in 2018.

-In August 2016, Neus Lorenzo and Ray Gallon began co-chairing the Primary and Pre-primary Teacher Education Research and Development Community (RDC) of The Association for Teacher Education in Europe (ATEE).
+Neus Lorenzo and Ray Gallon co-chaired the Primary and Pre-primary Teacher Education Research and Development Community (RDC) of The Association for Teacher Education in Europe (ATEE) from 2016-2019.
 It started with a workshop at the 41st annual ATEE Conference, in Eindhoven, Netherlands.
 The focus was to coordinate projects in University Teacher Education settings that can help future teachers meet the challenges of a globalized digital world.
-Next workshop will take place at the ATEE conference in Dubrovnik (Croatia), 23-25 October 2017 .

 Since 2015, the Transformation Society has collaborated with prestigious research institutions, such as Jaume Bofill Fundation and universities, like Universitat Oberta de Catalunya, to debate innovation methodologies for training and networking, and to engage influencers in social change.